TedHusted/awake/awake.md

 “No, but we do have a warrant.”
 Tate opens his tablet.
 “Should I drop you a copy?”

-“Let me notify the Building Manager.
+“Let me notify Security.
 It should only take a moment.”

 A tall man in a dark blue suit emerges from a side hallway.
 He approached the investigators with an outstretched hand, his stride purposeful and his expression neutral.

 “Good morning.
-I’m Evan Rourke, head of Building Maintenance here at Pulse.
+I’m Evan Rourke, head of Building Security here at Pulse.
 I understand you’re requesting access to security footage?”

 “Yes,” replies Park.
 “We need all camera feeds from the garage on Tuesday.”